albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 .. figure:: ../images/routedescr.jpg

-          A route description that was read successfully with a few warnings about ignored elements.
+          A route description (1) (bold top section) that was read successfully with a few warnings about ignored elements.
 The waypoint ``INVALID`` could not be found.
 Altitude, SID and STAR were recognized.
+          More inactive route descriptions are stored below (2).

 Buttons
 ~~~~~~~

+Note that some buttons are now shown when opening this dialog from :doc:`LOADSIMBRIEF`.

--  ``To Clipboard``: Copy the current description as plain text to the clipboard.
+-  ``To Clipboard``: Copy the current active description from the input field as plain text to the clipboard.
--  ``From Clipboard``: Insert text from clipboard into the input field.
+-  ``From Clipboard``: Insert text from clipboard into the top of the input field making it the active route description.
-   The inserted text is converted to upper case and all invalid
-   characters are removed from the text before reading.
+   The inserted text is converted to upper case and all invalid characters are removed from the text before reading.
 -  ``Load from Flight Plan``: Create the route string from the current
-   flight plan.
+   flight plan and inserts it into the top of the input field making it the active route description.
    Use this after changing settings with drop down
    menu button or after modifying the flight plan on the map or in the flight plan table.
 -  Menu Button |Menu Button|: ``Write`` denotes flight plan to
    description and ``Read`` denotes description to flight plan.
    You can tear off the drop down menu from the button by clicking on the dashed line on top of it.
+   Note that the menus starting with ``Write`` are now shown when opening this dialog from :doc:`LOADSIMBRIEF`.

    -  ``Write departure and destination airport``: Note that disabling
       this option will result in an invalid route description which cannot be read